 Insurance Companies also Incompetent!

-I’ve had numerous customers inform me that NAC insurance have told them they need to get an AVS alarm with an immobiliser, even though the car already has a perfectly good factory immobiliser!
+I’ve had numerous customers inform me that NAC insurance has told them they need to get an AVS alarm with an immobiliser, even though the car already has a perfectly good factory immobiliser!

 The NAC website does not even acknowledge that factory immobilisers exist.
 It’s crap advice pushing crappy products.
 The industry needs to sharpen up and move with the times.
 I’m also baffled why they recommended what I consider to be one of the worst immobilisers going when there are far better systems out there!